dcunited001/dcunited001.github.io/_posts/2016-10-23-metamodernism-and-retromodernism-wellsprings-of-art-and-culture.md

 just how different they were.
 By the time I did, I had already sought to suppress expression of everything I knew because I feared that hidden elements in the world would lash back at me.
-However, the world seems to have done just that and I when I began publishing, I never got a bigger rise out of people who wanted to shut me up.
+However, the world seems to have done just that and when I began publishing, I never got a bigger rise out of people who wanted to shut me up.
 I'm not sure why, since I was writing treatises on the humanities: linguistics, philosophy, psychology and sociology.
-I didn't even know what a treatise was, but that's definitely what I write.
+I didn't even know what a treatise was, but that definitely describes some of my best articles.
 Maybe I got too close to some esoteric topics.
 It's depressing to get so close to the truth and fear leaving nothing behind.
-Still, getting this mostly insinuated and passive aggressive reaction was as close as I came to satisfaction from a project and it was more accesible than apps and programming libs.
+Still, getting this mostly insinuated and passive aggressive reaction was as close as I came to satisfaction from a project and it was more accesible than apps and programming libs because it was written in English.

 <a name="hello-is-anybody-out-there" />